gbrlsnchs/pilgo/README.md

 └── zsh       <- /home/me/.config/zsh
 ```

-The output is very self-explanatory: the tree structure shows your dotfiles listed in the `pilgrim.yml` file, the arrow shows to where links will point after you create symlinks using Pilgrim.
+The output is very self-explanatory: the tree structure shows your dotfiles listed in the `pilgo.yml` file, the arrow shows to where links will point after you create symlinks using Pilgo.

 <kbd>**Hint:**</kbd> The default base directory is `$XDG_BASE_DIRECTORY` for Linux distros, `$HOME/Library/Application Support` for macOS and `%AppData%` on Windows.